 If you haven’t claimed your listing yet, you can do so by going to google.com/business.

-Once you’ve claimed your listing, you’ll be able to add information about your business, such as your NAP, business hours, website URL, and more.
+Once you’ve claimed your listing, you can add information about your business, such as your NAP, business hours, website URL, and more.

-You’ll also be able to upload images and videos, which we’ll talk about more in the next section.
+You’ll also be able to upload images and videos, which we’ll discuss in the next section.

 2. Optimize Your NAP